Malaysia minister heads for Ukraine to ensure access to downed plane

-KUALA LUMPUR, July 19 (Reuters) - Malaysian Transport Minister Liow Tiong Lai will fly to the Ukraine capital of Kiev on Saturday to ensure an investigating team gets safe access to the site of the downed Malaysia Airlines Flight MH17.
+KUALA LUMPUR (Reuters) - Malaysian Transport Minister Liow Tiong Lai will fly to the Ukraine capital of Kiev on Saturday to ensure an investigating team gets safe access to the site of the downed Malaysia Airlines Flight MH17.

 The United States believes the plane was hit by a surface-to-air missile fired from rebel-controlled territory in eastern Ukraine.
 All 298 people on board were killed.